 Shwedagon has seen plenty of conflict and violence over the years, as rival forces vied for control not just of the symbolically and materially valuable pagoda, but for the strategic high ground on which it stood.
 Mon and Bamar repeatedly fought over the pagoda, until the arrival of the British, who then used the pagoda as the core of their military base (more about this in a later post).
 Shwedagon remained a centre of protest through the colonial years and into the modern day, playing a part in both the 1988 and 2007 demonstrations.

 Still visible from most of the city, and beautifully lit at night, Shwedagon makes an impression on every visitor to the city.
-One of my favourite early accounts of the pagoda dates from 1744, by Alexander Hamilton (unfortunately not the same one that founded the United States), who could not believe that the stupa was hollow.
+One of my favourite early accounts of the pagoda dates from 1744, by Alexander Hamilton (unfortunately not the same one that founded the United States), who could not believe that the stupa had no interior space like a church.
 He was sure that the pagoda had doors and windows that were kept shut, and opened only to allow priests inside.